Le Cordon Bleu Graduate Certificate in Gastronomic Tourism

 Assessment methods vary by unit and may include examinations, essays, reports, reviews, portfolios, special projects and other written assignments, as well as more interactive assessments such as; blogs, wikis, online discussion boards and multi-media presentations.

-This course is delivered online via the University’s distance education study option.
+This course is delivered via the University’s online study option.
 The online study environment is highly interactive and strives to promote collaboration and a sense of community.
 Students may receive online pre-recorded and/or live lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The method of teaching may vary from unit to unit.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.